radian-software/straight.el/README.md

 * `straight-vc-git-upstream-remote`: the name to use for the upstream remote.
 Defaults to "upstream".
 This cannot be customized on a per-repository basis.
+* `straight-vc-git-default-protocol`: the default protocol to use for automatically generated URLs when `:host` is non-nil.
+It can be either `https` or `ssh`, and defaults to `https` because this requires less work to set up.
+* `straight-vc-git-force-protocol`: if this is non-nil, then HTTPS and SSH URLs are not treated as equivalent, so that bulk version-control operations will offer to re-set your remote URLs from HTTPS to SSH or vice versa, depending on the value of `straight-vc-git-default-protocol`.
+This is nil by default.

 ### Recipe lookup